Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p6s/README.md

 PF uses [Nukemaru's strat](https://youtu.be/pibChZ8AjZ8) as a base.

-**English** parties will replace Nukemaru's Cachexis 1 strat with [ZizieZip's Cachexis 1 strat](https://twitter.com/ZizieZip/status/1564991162775060480).
+**English** parties will replace Nukemaru's Cachexia 1 strat with [ZizieZip's Cachexia 1 strat](https://twitter.com/ZizieZip/status/1564991162775060480).

 The following macros are from [Game8](https://game8.jp/ff14/479307).